CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Universes-and-More-Inductive-Types.lagda.md

 impossible-Bool : ∅ → Bool
 impossible-Bool ()
 ```

+How have we defined a function into ``Bool`` without actually
+mentioning a ``Bool``?
+Well, this is a function that accepts an
+argument that it's impossible to actually give an example of.
+Because
+we can't ever provide an element of type ``∅``, this function never
+needs to actually do anything.
+Its definition is vacuously complete.

 And so, the recursion principle of the empty type is a version of the
 "ex falso quodlibet" principle that we mentioned when defining